harmen91/nightscout-docker-simple/README.md

 cd nightscout
 nano docker-compose.yml
 ```
-copy paste the content of docker-compose.yml from this repository.
-But make sure to change the API_SECRET key to something at least 12 characters long.
+Copy the following code into the file.
+Make sure you change the API_SECRET key to something at least 12 characters long.
 You can edit the plugins here too (careportal, iob etc..)
 For a comprehensive overview see the [nightscout](https://nightscout.github.io/) documentation.

 ```
 version: '3.9'